zcloud-01/icp-banking-microservices/README.md

 The process is as follow:

-1. Login to the IBM Cloud private portal, https://148.100.111.67:8443, with your assigned credentials,
+1. Login to the IBM Cloud private portal, https://container.cloud.marist.edu:8443, with your assigned credentials.

 2. Access the catalog.